What is the Gallery Folders Feature and how do I use it?

 (or command + Click

 on a Mac) to select or deselect multiple thumbnails individually.
 Once you have the deviations you wish selected you can click the edit pencil icon on one of the selected thumbs to copy/move those deviations to a folder

 You can remove or rename a folder at any time by visiting your Gallery page, hover over the gallery folder, click the pencil icon, and then 'Delete this folder...' or 'Rename this folder'.

 Customizing Gallery Folders

 Once you have created some folders you can add things such as a Custom Icon and description to your folder pages.
-You can also change the order in which your folders appear on the side bar and if you are a Premium Member
+You can also change the order in which your folders appear on the side bar and if you are a Core Member

 or Senior Member

 you can even have CSS control of your folder pages.
 Arranging Gallery Folders:

 You can arrange the order of your Gallery Folders any way you like by visiting your Gallery page, once there simply drag and drop your gallery folders in the order you wish them to be displayed.